kpsbathla16624/kpsbathla16624/README.md

 # 💫 About Me:
 Hello!
-I'm Kamal Preet Singh,  a passionate Flutter app developer dedicated to creating seamless, high-performance cross-platform applications. <br>🌍 From Chandigarh <br>🏢 Currently working at Medoc Health IT  as a App Frontend Developer.<br>🎓 Graduated in B.E (CSE ) from Chandigarh University
+I'm Kamal Preet Singh,  a passionate Flutter app developer dedicated to creating seamless, high-performance cross-platform applications. <br>🌍 From Chandigarh <br>🏢 Currently working at Medoc Health IT  as a Flutter Developer.<br>🎓 Graduated in B.E (CSE ) from Chandigarh University

 ## 🌐 Socials: